L’Abbaye-Château de Camon

 • A stunning central courtyard with a leafy canopy.

-• Original cloisters and a striking 16th-century spiral staircase, showcasing its origins as a Benedictine abbey.
+• Original cloisters and a striking 16th-century spiral staircase showcase its origins as a Benedictine abbey.

-• Terraced gardens with views of the countryside, a tranquil swimming pool, and additional outbuildings such as La Loge and The Gatehouse.
+• Terraced gardens with views of the countryside, a tranquil swimming pool, and additional outbuildings such as La Loge and The Cottage.

 The History